1) General Information

 - We may find, through online research, and store, publicly available information about you where we have a legitimate interest (e.g. in relation to ongoing or potential business)

 4) What purpose are we processing it for?

-We will process your data for the purpose of:
+Specifically, we will often process your data for the purpose of:

-Keeping in touch with relevant news, offers or related correspondence
+- Keeping in touch with relevant news, offers, research or related correspondence

-Communicating in relation to ongoing business; and associated correspondence
+- Communicating in relation to ongoing or potential business; and associated correspondence or enquiries

 5) Your Data Protection rights

 Under data protection law, you have rights we need to make you aware of.
 The rights available to you depend on our reason for processing your information.

 You have the right to ask us for copies of your personal information.
 This right always applies.
 There are some exemptions, which means you may not always receive all the information we process.
 You can read more about this on the ICO website here.